Candice Bergen facts for kids

 Early life

 Candice Patricia Bergen was born May 9, 1946, at Hollywood Presbyterian Hospital in Los Angeles, California.
-Her mother, Frances Bergen (née Westerman), was a Powers model known professionally as Frances Westcott.
+Her mother, Frances Bergen (née Westerman), was a Powers model who was known professionally as Frances Westcott.
 Her father, Edgar Bergen, was a ventriloquist, comedian, and actor.
-Bergen's paternal grandparents were Swedish immigrants who anglicized their surname, which was originally Berggren ("mountain branch").
+Her paternal grandparents were Swedish immigrants who anglicized their surname, which was originally Berggren ("mountain branch").

-She later attended the University of Pennsylvania, where she was elected Homecoming Queen and Miss University but, as Bergen later acknowledged, she did not take her education seriously.
-After failing two courses in art and opera, she was asked to leave at the end of her sophomore year.
+She later attended the University of Pennsylvania, where she was elected both Homecoming Queen and Miss University, but, as Bergen later acknowledged, she failed to take her education seriously and after failing two courses in art and opera, she was asked to leave at the end of her sophomore year.
 She ultimately received an honorary doctorate from Penn in May 1992.

-Before taking up acting, Bergen was a fashion model and was featured on Vogue covers.
-She received acting training at HB Studio in New York City.
+She worked as a fashion model before she took up acting, featured on the covers of Vogue.
+She received her acting training at HB Studio in New York City.

 Career